 •Yay or nay to filters?
 Meh.
 I am sort of bored with filters at this point, but I was very excited about them years ago, mostly because they can make a shitty shot a little or a lot better.
 I think every photographer enhances at least some of their shots with filters, with Photoshop, or in the darkroom, but I am most excited when I can get something naturally and I don't need to enhance it.
 But to each his/her own -- whatever works.

 •There are a lot of trends in photography (particularly pictures on Instagram, Facebook, and blogs).
 Feet shots.
 Manicure shots.
 Sunset shots.
 Food shots.
+Cloud shots.
 Pet shots.
 Architecture shots.
 Flower shots.
 Palm tree shots.
 Street art shots.
+14 scrillion shots of the same goddamn kid over and over again.
 Etcetera.
 After a while, many pictures/feeds start to feel so routine.
 Predictable.
 I am just as guilty of posting predictable pics as the next person, and I think most of us could stand to mix it up and vary the subject matter and setting.
 But maybe I am just fickle?
 Easily bored?
 Maybe I am comparing apples and oranges?
 Social media photography vs. fine art photography?
 Maybe social media pics don't need to be held to a higher standard?
 I don't know.
 Maybe.
 Regardless, clearly I like surprise and unpredictability, and I tend to over-analyze/be critical of things that I find to be repetitious.

 Well I have babbled on and on here, so I'll shut up for now.
 Take a good look at the photos above.
 They are inspiring, and they make me want to be a better amateur photographer. :)